Sgùrr Alasdair via Great Stone Chute

 Chimney detail from the cave below Bealach Sgumain

-Above the chimney, a loose route twisting and turning is made up Alasdair's southwest face - care is needed as a slip has potential serious consequences !
-Sgurr Alasdair's crest is gained with the airy summit shortly after.
+Above the chimney, a loose route twisting and turning is made with care up Alasdair's southwest face.
+Sgùrr Alasdair's crest is gained with the airy summit shortly after.

 Chimney detail from the cave below Bealach Sgumain